 Speedlights in 45 inch white umbrellas can do the same thing.
 Speedlights can easily do background and hair lights too.
-Optical slave mode (Nikon SU-4 mode, Chinese S1 mode) is extremely handy for manual flash, and the Nikon Commander can do TTL, however, the Commander can only individually control two or maybe three remote lights.
+Optical slave mode (Nikon SU-4 mode, Chinese S1 mode) is extremely handy for manual flash.
+Foot mounted optical slave triggers can be added to speedlights, and they work, but the internal slaves built into flashes are more sensitive (they have battery power).
+Nikon Commander can do TTL, however, the Commander can only individually control two or maybe three remote lights.

 If using speedlights at their maximum power level, you probably have to back off slightly on maximum shutter sync speed, because they are slow enough at maximum power level that the fastest shutter probably cuts them off.
 I lose a little exposure on SB-800 at maximum power with 1/250 second shutter speed.
 Test this, but there is no problem except at maximum power, and 1/160 second still works well for me at maximum power.